-Admission to the accelerated MA.
+Admission to the Accelerated MA

 Admission is limited to Mason undergraduates.
-Generally, interested students should begin working in a faculty lab before applying, and let their advisor know of their interest in the accelerated program - students in Biopsyc graduate programs are admitted to work with a particular faculty member, although changing advisors is possible.
-Students should apply in early Spring of their junior year - form are available from Darby Wiggins, our graduate support staff person.
+Generally, interested students should begin working in a faculty lab before applying, and let their advisor know of their interest in the accelerated program - students in CBN graduate programs are admitted to work with a particular faculty member, although changing advisors is possible.
+Students should apply in early Spring of their junior year - form are available from Darby Wiggins, Graduate Programs Coordinator (dwiggin3@gmu.edu).
 There is no formal deadline, but once faculty have filled their labs with incoming students for the succeeding Fall, no more students will be considered, so application near the regular MA deadline [Feb 1] is strongly encouraged.
 GREs are not required for the accelerated program.
 For MA programs, we receive many more applicants than we can accept.
 Students most likely to be accepted are those with a strong academic record, a strong record of research with the intended advisor, and some idea of what they would like to do for a thesis project.

-V. BIOPSYCHOLOGY DOCTORAL PROGRAM
+V. COGNITIVE AND BEHAVIORAL NEUROSCIENCE DOCTORAL PROGRAM